Because No One’s Telling You About It – That’s Why!

-You should know about Private Retirement Trust – it’s your Right
+You should know about Private Retirement Plan – it’s your Right

-So why aren’t Advisors educating clients on a PRTSM
+So why aren’t Advisors educating clients on a PRP

 A Major Controversy: many private investors argue the financial markets have created tax-driven retirement plans as a way to liquidate private assets and route cash flow away from a productive business in order to be reinvested into investment products, of which the main benefactors are the financial institutions and their commissioned advisors.